-To set up the Browser Control MCP server, follow these steps:
+To set up the Browser Control MCP server, you'll need:

 npm install